hinto-janai/malvarma/src/cold_wallet/create_the_view_wallet.md

 ```
 C:\Users\HOT_COMPUTER\Documents\Monero\wallets\YOUR_WALLET
 ```
-If you don't know where Monero GUI looks for wallet files, that's fine, it will allow you to select them.
+If you don't know where Monero GUI looks for wallet files, that's fine, it will allow you to select them in the next step.

----

-Re-create the `view-only` wallet by selecting `Open a wallet from file`.
+Import the `view-only` wallet by selecting `Open a wallet from file`.

 ![image](../img/create_the_view_wallet_5.jpg)